xXminimannenXx/javaRPG/README.md

 e - exit
 (you also have to press enter after each command)

-the game is in swenglish excuse me (Anton) for that :)
+the game is in swenglish excuse me (Anton) for that :) (now fixed and in full english)

 hope you enjoy it and please give me feedback as it is one of my first bigger projects in java.